 The Fans First Act's core provisions: all-in pricing visible from the first search result, mandatory disclosure of how ticket inventory is allocated across presales and general sale, anti-bot enforcement with real teeth, and a protected resale right for fans who can't use the tickets they bought.

 None of that bans dynamic pricing.
 None of it sets a price ceiling.
-These are transparency requirements — show people what they're actually paying, show them where the tickets went.
-The artists signing this letter are not asking for price controls.
-They're asking for the system to stop lying to the people who support them.
+These are transparency requirements: show people what they're actually paying, show them where the tickets went.
+The artists signing this letter are asking for the system to stop lying to the people who support them.

 Why artists signing it means something specific

-When fans complain about fees, it's easy to frame them as people who want things for less than they're worth.
-When 250 working musicians say the system is damaging their relationship with their audiences, that framing doesn't hold.
+When 250 working musicians say the system is damaging their relationship with their audiences, the usual framing of fan complaints (people who just want things for less than they're worth) stops holding.
 Artists have a direct financial interest in the current system maximizing revenue per transaction.
 They signed anyway.

-What they're recognizing is that the short-term extraction of opaque dynamic pricing costs something real on the back end — fan trust.
+What they're recognizing is that the short-term extraction of opaque dynamic pricing costs something real on the back end: fan trust.
 A fan who got gouged doesn't disappear.
 They carry that experience into every future ticket purchase.
-They remember whose name was on the ticket, even if the fee structure was the ticketing platform's decision entirely.
+They remember whose name was on the ticket, even if the fee structure was entirely the ticketing platform's decision.

 The legislative path is slow and the lobbying opposition is well-funded.
-But the combination of a 409-15 House vote and 250 artists publicly on record creates a different kind of pressure than either alone.
-For the artists and creators building outside that system, the window is now.
+But the combination of overwhelming congressional support and 250 artists publicly on record creates a different kind of pressure than either alone, the kind where the industry can no longer credibly argue that its own participants think the system is working.